Between Friday 9 August to Sunday 18 August 2019, thousands of local families will visit the annual Brisbane Ekka!

 20. See the Spectacular Fireworks Display

-I love how they have an earlier fireworks display on for the kids at 6.05 pm, with this year’s kids fireworks being set to songs the kids will know and love.
+I love how they have an earlier fireworks display on for the kids at 6.05 pm, with this year’s kids fireworks being set around the theme “Fairy Tales and Fantasy”.
+Expect to see colourful fireworks, lasers as well as a 3-metre high dragon breathing flames of more than 10 metres long!
+You’ll also love seeing the Goldie Clown attempt to tame the dragon.

 If you’re heading into the Ekka this year, here are a few tips to make your day a bit easier.